Ems-Chemie: The years since 1960

 In 1960, "Hovag" was renamed "Emser Werke AG".
 The founding in 1962 of Chemie Holding Ems AG was listed for the first time on the Vorbörse Zurich on 17 December 1962.
 In the 1960s, "Emser Werke AG" expanded its product portfolio on an ongoing basis and established independent subsidiaries.
 In 1963, EMS Patvag was founded for ignition systems.
 In 1972, Christoph Blocher, who had entered the legal department as a student in 1969, was elected chairman of the board of directors and delegate of the board of directors.
 In 1978, the various Ems companies were merged under the umbrella of the Chemie Holding Ems AG.
 On 23 February 1979, the founder Werner Oswald died in the middle of a meeting.
-Christoph Blocher continued to lead the company, began to focus on engineering plastics and changed the name to "Ems Chemie Holding AG" and "Ems Chemie AG" in 1981.
+As Christoph Blocher continued to lead the company, he began to focus on engineering plastics and changed the name to "Ems Chemie Holding AG" and "Ems Chemie AG" in 1981.

 In 1983, he was commissioned, by the founding Oswald family, to find a buyer for the shares of Ems Chemie Holding AG.
-Blocher decided to take over the Oswald family's own share package and therefore had the majority of votes at the company.
-In the following years the "Ems" expanded and took over several other companies.
-In 1988 "Ems" focused on the three business areas polymeric materials, fine chemicals (EMS Dottikon) and engineering.
+Blocher decided to take over the Oswald family's share package himself and therefore had the majority voting power at the company.
+In the following years Ems expanded and took over several other companies.
+In 1988 Ems focused on the three business areas polymeric materials, fine chemicals (EMS Dottikon) and engineering.

 Amongst the new products, which were developed continuously, was a highly rigid polyamide in 1991.
 A year later the «Ems» celebrated its 50th birthday of production.
 In 1997, the "Ems Togo" business unit entered into a joint venture with H.B.
 Fuller Automotive USA, which appeared under the name of "Eftec".
 Three years later there was a joint venture between «Eftec» and the Czech company D-Plast to open up the Central and Eastern European market.

 In 2000, the group was made up of four main self-employed companies "Ems Grivory" (technical thermoplastics), "Ems Griltec" (technical fibers and adhesives), "Ems Primid" (thermosets), "Ems Services" (central services workshop Domat / Ems).
 The following year Blochers eldest daughter Magdalena Martullo joined the company.
 At the beginning of 2003, the Blocher family decided that the "Ems" should remain a publicly traded shares company and introduced the unit names shares.